dgethings/lsp-cisco-ios/docs/prd/epic-3-advanced-ios-intelligence-and-editor-features.md

 - 2: The tree view accurately represents the hierarchy of the Cisco IOS configuration.
 - 3: Clicking on a node in the tree view navigates to the corresponding line in the editor.

+**Status:** ✅ Completed
+**Completion Notes:** This story was completed during the PRD refinement phase.
+The `documentsymbol.go` file was created with a basic `DocumentSymbol` function, and integrated into the LSP server to handle `TextDocumentDocumentSymbol` requests.

 ### Story 3.6: Create User Documentation

 As a network architect,